liferay/liferay-frontend-projects/projects/npm-tools/packages/js-publish/README.md

     "scripts": {
       "ci": "yarn lint && yarn format:check && yarn test",
       "preversion": "yarn ci"
-      "postversion": "npx liferay-js-publish"
+      "postversion": "npx @liferay/js-publish"
     }
 }
 ```

-If you don't have "preversion" and "postversion" scripts, liferay-js-publish will warn you during publishing and require you to type "y" in order to continue.
+If you don't have "preversion" and "postversion" scripts, @liferay/js-publish will warn you during publishing and require you to type "y" in order to continue.

 ## Usage